 THE FIADH PROJECT

-Inspired by the Gaelic word ‘fiadh’ (pronounced FEE-ugh), which refers to both ‘deer’ and ‘the wild’ – this project will produce and share a range of creative resources to catalyse fresh conversations and shift perspectives.
+Inspired by the Gaelic word ‘fiadh’ (pronounced FEE-ugh), which refers to both ‘deer’ and ‘the wild’ – the Fiadh project will produce and share a range of creative resources to catalyse fresh conversations and shift perspectives.

-The Fiadh project seeks to encourage a new measure for successful deer management, which places greater emphasis on the recovery of ecological systems, leading to a more diverse, more productive and more resilient landscape, within which the vital role of professional land managers is maintained and valued.
+The Fiadh project suggests a new way of measuring successful deer management, which places greater emphasis on the recovery of natural systems, leading to a more diverse, more productive and more resilient landscape, where the vital role of professional land managers is maintained and valued.